owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 - The name of the Main branch is `main`.

 - The names of the Release branches are `release_N`, with N the number of the current release.
-They should contain the code under development.
+  The last Release branch should contain the code under development.

 - Each PR :